SourcePot/datapool/README.md

 2. Create the database and a user, e.g. a user and database named "webpage" which will be used by the framework.
 3. Set database collation to **utf8_unicode_ci**.
 4. Call the webpage through a web browser.
 This will create an error message since the database access needs to be set up.
 Check the error log which can be found in the **../debugging/**-subdirectory, each error generates a .json file containing the details.
 Calling the webpage creates the file **../setup/Database/connect.json** which contains the database access credentials.
 Use a text editor to update the credentials.
 This file will enable the database access.
-5. If the database access credentials are correct, all database table will be created when the webpage is called in the web browser again.
-This call will additionally create a first admin user account.
+5. If the database access credentials are correct, all the database tables will be created the next time the webpage is called.
+This call will additionally create an initial admin user account.
 The user credentials of this admin account can be found in **../setup/User/initAdminAccount.json**.
 6. Open the webpage, select "Login" and login using the user credentials copy&paste from initAdminAccount.json.
 ![Using credentials from initAdminAccount.json](https://github.com/SourcePot/datapool/blob/main/docs/initAdminAccount.jpg?raw=true)
 ## Initial adjustments